sociocs/sociocs-docs/api/_includes/object-table/subscription.md

 Name | Value {class="compact"}
 --- | ---
 id | Subscription ID
-channel_key | Channel key linked to this webhook created_at | Milliseconds timestamp of when the subscription was created platform | Platform hosting the endpoint (value provided by the caller when creating the subscription) provider | {{include "providers"}}
+channel_key | Channel key associated to this webhook created_at | Milliseconds timestamp of when the subscription was created platform | Platform hosting the endpoint (value provided by the caller when creating the subscription) provider | {{include "providers"}}